ncatlab/nlab-content/pages/4/9/6/4/4694/content.md

 * An adjunction in the [[2-category]] $MonCat$ of monoidal categories and strong monoidal functors.
 In this case both the left and right adjoint are strong.
 We call this a **strong monoidal adjunction**.

 * An adjunction in the 2-category $MonCat_\ell$ of monoidal categories and lax monoidal functors.
-In this case the right adjoint is lax, while the left adjoint is necessarily strong (by [[doctrinal adjunction]]).
+In this case the right adjoint is lax, while the left adjoint is necessarily strong (by [[doctrinal adjunction]]; see [here](/nlab/show/doctrinal+adjunction#strength)).
 This version, which is one of the most frequently occurring, is often called simply a **monoidal adjunction**.

 * The dual: an adjunction in the 2-category $MonCat_c$ of monoidal categories and colax monoidal functors, in which case the left adjoint is colax and the right adjoint is strong.
 One might call this an **opmonoidal adjunction**.